Mungert69/FreeNetworkMonitorBlog/content/posts/MetasploitAutomationViaNaturalLanguageCommands.md

 featured: false
 draft: false
 ---
 Have you ever wondered how you could harness the power of Metasploit to test your web server's security—without complex scripts or daunting command lines?
-With Free Network Monitor Assistant, you can now perform penetration tests using simple, natural language commands in a chat!
+With Quantum Ready Monitor Assistant, you can now perform penetration tests using simple, natural language commands in a chat!
 Let’s walk through how this revolutionary capability works, using a real-world example: running a penetration test on a web server just by “talking” to the AI.

 Introduction: Making Penetration Testing Accessible

 Security teams and developers alike know that regular vulnerability assessments are critical for defending against threats.
 But let’s face it: Metasploit’s command line can be intimidating.
-The AI-powered Free Network Monitor Assistant bridges that gap, letting anyone—from novice to pro—launch and manage penetration tests just by chatting.
+The AI-powered Quantum Ready Monitor Assistant bridges that gap, letting anyone—from novice to pro—launch and manage penetration tests just by chatting.

 Let’s see how an actual conversation might flow: